How to lower your Spectrum bill—A comprehensive guide

 - Present your problem and leave basic personal information

-- Wait for our robot lawyer will to advise the best course of action for you
+- Wait for our AI Consumer Champion will to advise the best course of action for you

 In the case of Spectrum, DoNotPay can help you get an extension on the due date, compose a waiver letter, or even jump the queue while you are waiting for their customer support to pick up.
 Whatever your issue is, feel free to consult with us.
 There is no need to go through the whole process on your own.